 From recruitment to orientation.
 Orientations will be in a group format with 10 to 15 study candidates and last approximately 60 minutes.
 The purpose of the orientation will be to relay to candidates a clear understanding of what the study entails, the benefits and risks of participating, the possibility of being randomized into any one of four food voucher assignment groups, and what would be expected of them should they choose to participate.
 The study coordinator and/or study staff will lead the orientations using the visual aid of a PowerPoint presentation as well as a study expectations handout [Appendix VII] and Food Amounts Booklet [Appendix VIII] for dietary recalls for each attendee.
-At the end of the orientation presentation, the study staff who is presenting will lead candidates through consent form and screening survey page by page.
-Then, candidates will read through and sign the consent, HIPAA, and Personal Health Information forms [Appendix V] and complete a self-administered screening survey [Appendix VI], during which study staff will be available to answer any questions.
+At the end of the orientation presentation, the study staff who is presenting will lead through and sign the consent, HIPAA, and Personal Health Information forms [Appendix V] and complete a self-administered screening survey [Appendix VI], during which study staff will be available to answer any questions.
 As each candidate leaves orientation, study staff will review all paperwork to assess for completeness.
 After orientation, study staff will determine whether orientation attendees are eligible to participate based on their answers to the self-administered screening survey.